MoondrakeSoft/rosa-file-store/README.md

 **Online file storage.**

-A distributed environment to build distributions, supporting all steps from managing source code to creating ISO images.
+This describes the resources that make up the official Rosa File Store Documentation.
 If you have any problems or requests please contact
 [support](https://abf.rosalinux.ru/contact).

 **Note: This Documentation is in a beta state.
 Breaking changes may occur.**